-In 1997, the Institute was awarded the first legal services contract funded by the State of Florida.
+The Institute has won many awards for its service.
+In 1995, it received the "Peace and Unity Award" from the St. Martín de Porres Association.
 In 2001, it received the ARETE Award from the Miami-Dade County Commission of Ethics and Public Trust as the "Program of the Year."
 In 2003, the Miami-Dade County Mayor and Board of County Commissioners proclaimed December 10th as "St. Thomas University Human Rights Institute Day."